bitsgalore/contextactions/readme.md

     * qpdf - PDF check on file structure + encryption, linearization
     * gdalinfo - display metadata on varous geospatial formats

+* **imageanalysis**: various basic image analysis scripts, all using ImageMagick
+   * psnr - compare 2 images and report difference as PSNR value

 * **textconvert**: several conversions from / to Markdown, all using Pandoc.

 ## Installation